 If the product you’re considering is large, awkwardly shaped or heavy, you’re going to have some high shipping costs.
-UPS & FedEx raised prices fluctuate, which could further impact your costs.
+UPS & FedEx rates and prices fluctuate, which could further impact your costs.

-Online retailers that offer free shipping increase conversion, and free shipping is now even considered the norm by many in the industry.
+Online retailers that offer free shipping have increased conversion, and free shipping is now even considered the norm by many in the industry.

 Free shipping however is tightening profit margins across all industries.
 In order to stay competitive while generating revenue, your best bet is to keep your product small and minimize shipping costs.